 Tech Trek – Student STEM Camp

 Since 1998, each year our branch has awarded scholarships to girls attending middle school to a week-long STEM summer camp at Stanford, UC Davis or Sonoma State University.
 For the several past years, we’ve sent 12 girls to Tech Trek camp every year at Sonoma State University in June.
-We hope to do so again in 2021.
+While this program went online in 2021, we hope to send 12 girls to camp again in 2022.

 For more information about this program, visit the Tech Trek page.